 An expert at DMing on Roll20 or Fantasy Grounds will love Newbie DM’s Spell Templates.
 Support a map maker on Patreon – 2-Minute Tabletop, Dyson Logos, and Deven Rue are my favorites – so that they have great maps to help them game.

 There is no better time for a family to start playing D&D together.
-For those with little to no experience in playing analog role-playing games start with the D&D Essentials Kit.
+For those with little to no experience in playing analog role-playing games start with the D&D Essentials Kit (currently less than $10).
 For those just a bit too young to start playing, The Young Adventurer’s Collection from Jim Zub, Stacy King, and Andrew Wheeler will give them the experiences of the multiverse through original art and writing.
 There’s also Adventure Begins, a basic board-meets-roleplaying game.

 They probably have all the gaming stuff already.
 You need to find them with something related to the game that they don’t have.
 There are high end options galore, including Beedle & Grimm’s assortment of adventures.